Australian International Airshow: 12th edition (2015)

-2017
+13th edition (2017)

 The 2017 Australian International Airshow was held between 28 February and 5 March at Avalon.
 It was noteworthy for the first appearances of many new RAAF types, as well as a large number of US aircraft.

 The 2017 edition featured the first Australian appearance of the RAAF's new Lockheed-Martin F-35 Lightning and the E/A-18 Growlers.
 Featured were new C-27J Spartan, P-8 Poseidon, and PC-21 RAAF aircraft.

 Fourteen US military aircraft attended the airshow, the largest number of US aircraft in the show's history.
 2017 marked the second appearance of the USAF's Lockheed F-22 Raptors, and a return of the Rockwell B-1B Lancer, Boeing KC-135 Stratotanker and two General-Dynamics F-16s.
 A P-8 from the US Navy was present.

 Regular aircraft such as the Lockheed C-130, C-17 Globemaster III and the RAAF Roulettes were present.

 Other participating countries included the Republic of Singapore Air Force (RSAF) with a KC-135 Stratotanker, two McDonnell Douglas F-15s and a C-130.
 The Japan Air Self-Defense Force again sent a KC-767, and the Royal Air Force sent an Airbus A400M Atlas to participate.

 In terms of attendance the 2017 airshow was the largest yet, with more than 210,000 people attending.

 There was a small anti-war protest nearby.

-2019
+14th edition (2019)

 The 2019 Australian International Airshow was held from 26 February to 3 March.

-2023
+15th edition (2023)

 Owing to the COVID-19 pandemic, the 2021 Airshow was at first rescheduled to be held on 26–28 November, but in August 2021, with the pandemic continuing, the organisers decided to abandon it altogether.

 While the Airshow could not proceed in 2021, it ran from 28 February to 5 March 2023.

-2025
+16th edition (2025)

 On 28 March 2025, during the first day of public displays at the Avalon Australian International Airshow, a single aerobatic display aircraft, a Pitts Special of the Paul Bennet Airshows team, crashed at approximately 17:30 AEDT.
 The aircraft was performing a manoeuvre when it impacted the ground.
 Emergency services responded promptly, and the veteran pilot, Glenn Collins was extracted from the wreckage and transported to hospital in a serious but stable condition with upper and lower body injuries.

 Following the incident, the remainder of the day's airshow activities were cancelled.
 Organisers announced that the event would resume the following day, with the aerobatic group not performing.
 Authorities launched an investigation into the cause of the crash.